Allen Iverson: Incarceration

 On February 14, 1993, Iverson and several of his friends were involved in an altercation with several other patrons at a bowling alley in Hampton, Virginia.
 Allegedly, Iverson's crowd was raucous and had to be asked to quiet down several times, and eventually a shouting duel began with another group of youths.
 Shortly after that a fight erupted, pitting the white crowd against the black crowd.
 During the fight Iverson allegedly struck a woman on the head with a chair.
 He and three of his friends, who were also black, were the only people arrested.
 Iverson, who was 17 at the time, was convicted as an adult of the felony charge of maiming by mob, a rarely used Virginia statute that was designed to combat lynching.
-A videotape surfaced of the incident that shows Iverson leaving shortly after the fighting began.
 Of the incident, Iverson said: "For me to be in a bowling alley where everybody in the whole place know who I am and be crackin' people upside the head with chairs and think nothin' gonna happen?
 That's crazy!
 And what kind of a man would I be to hit a girl in the head with a damn chair?
 I rather have 'em say I hit a man with a chair, not no damn woman."

 Iverson was sentenced to 15 years in prison with 10 years suspended.
 After he spent four months at Newport News City Farm, a correctional facility in Newport News, he was granted clemency by Virginia Governor Douglas Wilder, and the Virginia Court of Appeals eventually overturned the conviction in 1995 for insufficient evidence.
 This incident and its impact on the community is explored in the documentary film No Crossover: The Trial of Allen Iverson.
 Iverson's high school basketball coach stated: "They wanted to make an example out of Iverson."
 James Elleson, Iverson's lawyer, said: "Only defendants not given bond are capital murderers."
 Tom Brokaw and the public played a huge role in the release of Iverson.
 There were rallies and marches for all four black men who were incarcerated, and Brokaw did a special interview with Iverson from the jail.
 In this special, Iverson was very apologetic and somber.
 Brokaw even said: "I thought the sentence was surprisingly harsh."

 Of his time in prison, Iverson said: "I had to use the whole jail situation as something positive.
 Going to jail, someone sees something weak in you, they'll exploit it.
 I never showed any weakness.
 I just kept going strong until I came out."
 The prison sentence forced him to complete his senior year of high school at Richard Milburn High School, a school for at-risk students, instead of competing in sports at Bethel.
 However, the three years Iverson spent at Bethel were enough to convince Georgetown University head coach John Thompson to come out and meet Iverson, and offer him a full scholarship to join the Georgetown Hoyas basketball team.